 - Notify family members if "No Location Found" appears

 Want more peace of mind?
-Read our detailed troubleshooting steps above and try VigilKids today to add an extra layer of reliability when Find My iPhone not working!
+Work through the fixes above, and try VigilKids today to add an extra layer of reliability for the next time Find My iPhone is not working.